 On your designated day, go to the shop, once, and buy what is on the list.
 Nothing more.
 No treats, no boxes of things you can hide away in the back of the pantry.
 Just the stuff on your list.

 3. Start reading nutrition labels on things you are buying

-These days it’s far too easy to rely upon snazzy advertising slogans and cool graphics that tell us this product is low sugar, that product is sugar free, something else is low gi, low carb, reduced sugar, healthy, hi fiber, gluten free, blah , blah blah…. the list could go on and on.
+These days it’s far too easy to rely upon snazzy advertising slogans and cool graphics that tell us this product is low sugar, that product is sugar free, something else is low GI, low carb, reduced sugar, high fiber, gluten free, blah , blah blah.... the list could go on and on.

-The reality is the competition for your dollar has never been greater and sometimes all the marketing that is splashed across the products we buy everyday is just plain confusing, and dare I say misleading in some cases..
+The reality is the competition for your dollar has never been greater and sometimes all the marketing that is splashed across the products we buy everyday is just plain confusing.

 Next time you go grocery shopping, I challenge you to look at the label of the food item you are picking up.
 If sugar is listed as the first, second or third ingredient, then, sugar is a large component of that product.
 Don’t see sugar listed?
 Perhaps it is there in disguise….

 Check out my post on Smart Food Swaps to help you identify where you can get some quick wins with cutting back on sugar